torvalds/linux/Documentation/process/email-clients.rst

 for information on how to configure your preferred email client, as well as listing recommended email clients should you not already have a preference.

-Email clients that are used for Linux kernel patches should send the patch text untouched.
+Email clients that are used for GNU/Linux kernel patches should send the patch text untouched.
 For example, they should not modify or delete tabs or spaces, even at the beginning or end of lines.